seriaati/seriaati/README.md

 If you've found any of my open-source projects helpful, I'd be delighted if you considered expressing your gratitude by making a donation.
 Your support not only fuels my passion for coding but also helps sustain my journey as a student and developer.

-You can donate with these services:
+You can support me via the follwoing services, different services have different payment methods:
 - [GitHub Sponsors](https://github.com/sponsors/seriaati): Most preferred because 0% fee.
 - [Ko-Fi](https://ko-fi.com/seriaati): 3% fee.
 - [BuyMeACoffee](https://buymeacoffee.com/seria): 8% fee.